ibm-cloud-docs/openwhisk/services.md

 **How do I add {{site.data.keyword.cloud_notm}} services to my app?**

-1. You can hard code REST API calls into your app.
+1. You can hardcode REST API calls into your app.
 This option might be the quickest way to communicate with an {{site.data.keyword.cloud_notm}} service.
-2. You can use a pre-installed or installable package to incorporate functionality.
+2. You can use a preinstalled or installable package to incorporate functionality.
 You can use the actions and feeds that are stored in the packages within your app code.
 This option might slim down your code a bit, which might be useful if your app is close to the system limits.

 **How do I set up parameters that must be accessed by my app?**

 These parameters might include values that make your app reusable with different data or they might include values that are required by the service, such as credentials.

-1. You can hard code parameters into your app.
+1. You can hardcode parameters into your app.
 This option might not be the most secure way of storing confidential information such as credentials.
 2. You can bind the parameters to your app by binding them to an action or package.

 ## Binding a service to an action or package